dentarg/auth0-blog/_posts/2016-12-11-testing-react-applications-with-jest.markdown

 Other test runners like [karma](https://karma-runner.github.io/1.0/index.html) are able to pick up the application's setting from the Webpack config file, but this is not the case with Jest.
 Jest doesn't automatically work with Webpack.
 In the above case, Jest doesn't know how to resolve the aliases specified in the Webpack config file.

 To solve this, you can either use a third party tool like [jest-webpack-alias](https://www.npmjs.com/package/jest-webpack-alias) or [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver), or you can add the aliases in Jest's configuration settings.
 I prefer the latter solution as it is easier to setup and it requires the least modification to the app.
-With this, Jest settings are separate from the app's settings thus incase I ever want to change the test runner used, I would just need to delete Jest settings from package.json (or from the Jest config file) and won't have to edit the Webpack config file and Babel config file.
+With this, Jest settings are separate from the app's settings.
+If I ever wanted to change the test runner used, I would just need to delete Jest settings from package.json (or from the Jest config file) and won't have to edit the Webpack config file and Babel config file.

 You can define Jest's configuration settings either in the `package.json` or create a separate file for the settings and then add the `--config <path/to/config_file>` option to the `jest` command.
 In the spirit of [separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns), we'll create a separate file.
 Create a file at the root of the project named `jest.config.js` and add the following to it.